pklesk/fast_rboost_bins/docs/index.rst

 ============================================

 The core machine learning functionalities of this project are embodied by the class `FastRealBoostBins` (compliant with `scikit-learn`) present in :doc:`frbb`.
-Other modules play the role of auxiliary tools or demonstrators.
+Other modules play the role of auxiliary utilities or demonstrators.
 For additional information on the project
 (and for more examples) please see also the README.md file in project's repository (`<https://github.com/pklesk/fast_rboost_bins>`_).

 .. toctree::